MITLibraries/dspace-submission-service/README.md

 To use, start moto running sqs in standalone mode with `uv run moto_server`, then:

 - add `SQS_ENDPOINT_URL='http://localhost:5000'` to your `.env` file
-- create the queues you'd like to use
+- create the queues you'd like to use:
-  - uv run submitter create-queue YOUR_INPUT_QUEUE
+  - `uv run submitter create-queue <input-queue>`
-  - uv run submitter create-queue YOUR_OUTPUT_QUEUE
+  - `uv run submitter create-queue <output-queue>`

 While this provides local SQS queues, please note it does not provide local DSpace so you currently still need to use the test server and real credentials.